What is Agentic AI?

 – Automated Code Reviews and Quality Checks

 Code reviews are vital for maintaining quality and catching bugs early.
 However, manual reviews can be time-consuming, especially with frequent code changes.
 Agentic AI can streamline this process by automatically analyzing code changes, flagging potential issues, and assessing code against predefined standards.
-This automation speeds up reviews, reduces the burden on senior engineers, and ensures that no pull request goes unreviewed, enhancing overall code quality.
+This automation speeds up reviews, reduces the burden on senior engineers, boosts employee productivity, and ensures that no pull request goes unreviewed, enhancing overall code quality.

 – Incident Response Automation